Ugandan troops cross into Congo to widen anti-ADF offensive | DW | 01.12.2021

 According to one DRV military officer, Congolese troops were headed towards Beni, the capital of North Kivu province, from neighboring South Kivu.

 Congo has promised that a situation report on the mission will be made public.
-However, there was no initial official indication of how many troops had been deployed or how long the operations will continue.
+There was no initial official indication of how many troops had been deployed or how long the operations will continue.

 Historically, the ADF is a Ugandan rebel coalition.
 It was mostly comprised of Muslims opposed to Ugandan President Yoweri Museveni, who has led the country since 1986.